 The Yale Concert Band has the distinction of being the first United States college concert band to tour Europe, that being in 1956 with Director of Bands and Professor Emeritus Keith L. Wilson.
-Since that time, the Concert Band has completed twenty-three concert tours to Puerto Rico, California, Florida, Texas, the Netherlands, Germany, France, Switzerland, England, Denmark, Bermuda, Japan, Italy, Ireland, Spain, the north coast of Africa, Austria, the Czech Republic, Brazil, Mexico, South Africa, Swaziland, Lithuania, Latvia, and Estonia.
-The Yale Concert Band most recently completed a tour of Accra, Ghana, in June 2014 – see some photos HERE.
-Photos of the Band’s spring 2016 tour to Italy and Greece will be posted shortly.
+Since that time, the Concert Band has completed twenty-three concert tours to Puerto Rico, California, Florida, Texas, the Netherlands, Germany, France, Switzerland, England, Denmark, Bermuda, Japan, Italy, Ireland, Spain, the north coast of Africa, Austria, the Czech Republic, Brazil, Mexico, South Africa, Swaziland, Lithuania, Latvia, and Estonia, Ghana, and most recently, Italy and Greece (see some photos here.)

 How do I get music lessons at Yale?

 Highly trained musicians at Yale College may qualify for a program that awards course credit for students taking free music lessons.
 Students audition in September at the Yale School of Music, one of the top music graduate schools in the country, and are matched with excellent teachers, including School of Music faculty and highly-trained graduate students.
 Participating students must have taken or be concurrently enrolled in Music 210 or 211.
 Placement examinations for music classes are administered by the Music Department in the first week.
 If you are not selected for lessons for credit, students are still matched with a teacher and have the opportunity to take lessons with them for a fee.

 How do I get involved in the Yale Concert Band?